atomic-state/fetcher.atomic-state.org/docs/tutorial-basics/request-config.md

   }
 })
 ```
+> By default, it's serialized as JSON, but you can also change that globally or per-request (setting the `Content-Type` header and the `formatBody` function)

 ### `formatBody`
 Configure how the request body is sent in the request.
 In this example, we want to send the title in uppercase